 Tumbling on to Something Good

-Another hard drive crash at Inklingo headquarters, but this time, with nice consequences because I found an “almost finished” shape collection, so everyone can print tumbler shapes on fabric with Inklingo!
+Another hard drive crash at Inklingo headquarters but this time with nice consequences because I found an “almost finished” shape collection.
+Now everyone can print tumbler shapes on fabric with Inklingo!

 Are you back?
 Backed up?